Moqa-Dev/Kajo/README.md

 [Github](https://github.com/Moqa-Dev/Kajo/)

 ## Why?
-Kajo is a full fledged template contains common functionality that's mostly required in any project.
+Kajo is a full-fledged template contains common functionality that's mostly required in any project.
 It's ready to use and includes an example of simple business for a topics-posts entities which is implemented as a show case in most of MoQa Templates.

 ## Features: